Antanas Varnelis

-Antanas Varnelis (1971 – September 28, 1994) was a Lithuanian serial killer who killed six people and attempted to kill three more between July and December 1992, in several municipalities around the country (Kelmė, Šiauliai, Raseiniai, Šakiai and Jurbarkas).
+Antanas Varnelis (1971 – 28 September 1994) was a Lithuanian serial killer who killed six people and attempted to kill three more between July and December 1992, in several municipalities around the country (Kelmė, Šiauliai, Raseiniai, Šakiai and Jurbarkas).
 He targeted lonely elderly people living in remote villages and robbed their houses to pay for his alcohol addiction.
 He was later executed for these crimes, the fifth of seven people executed before the capital punishment was abolished in Lithuania.

 Early life

-Varnelis was born on January 1, 1971, in the village of Dadotkai in the Telšiai District, in a family with six more children (three boys and three girls).
+Varnelis was born on 1 January 1971, in the village of Dadotkai in the Telšiai District, in a family with six more children (three boys and three girls).
 The family was dysfunctional: both parents were alcoholics and all of their children, including young Antanas, were sent to various homes.
 Varnelis ended up in an orphanage in Viešvilė.
-There, he established himself as reserved and unsociable, often running away and wandering around the neighborhood.
-He was prone to theft and asocial behavior, for which, at the age of 11, he was transferred to a specialized boarding school for difficult teenagers in the town of Gelgaudiškis.
+There, he established himself as reserved and unsociable, often running away and wandering around the neighbourhood.
+He was prone to theft and asocial behaviour, for which, at the age of 11, he was transferred to a specialized boarding school for difficult teenagers in the town of Gelgaudiškis.
 Varnelis abused alcohol, smoked cigarettes, and picked on those weaker than him, but was respectful to those stronger than him.
-He continued to steal and run away, and showed no academic inclinations.
+He continued to steal and run away and showed no academic inclinations.
 After leaving the school, the state provided Varnelis with a workplace and dormitory room.
 At the same time, he tried to study at an agricultural school in Kudirkos Naumiestis, but soon abandoned it.

-In August 1987, at the age of 16, Varnelis was first convicted of stealing 12 beer bottles and a chicken from grocery store.
+In August 1987, at the age of 16, Varnelis was first convicted of stealing 12 beer bottles and a chicken from a grocery store.
 He underwent an examination in a psychiatric hospital in Žiegždriai, where he was diagnosed with mild intellectual disability with pronounced psychopathic tendencies but was judged competent to stand trial.
 He was sentenced to 2 years and 3 months in an educational colony, but the sentence was postponed.
-Just a few months later, he robbed a passer-by stealing his wallet, and was sentenced to 4 years imprisonment in Pravieniškės.
-He was released on January 14, 1992.
+Just a few months later, he robbed a passer-by stealing his wallet and was sentenced to 4 years imprisonment in Pravieniškės.
+He was released on 14 January 1992.